stardog-union/stardog.js/README.md

 #### <a name="runjob">`catalog.runJob(conn, jobname)`</a>

-Removes a stored provider credential
+Manually starts a provider job

 Expects the following parameters: